ybai-nlp/MCLAS/README.md

 --predict_2language
 ```

-If you are not evaluating a MCLAS model, plz remove '--predict_2language'.
+If you are not evaluating a MCLAS model, plz remove `--predict_2language`.

-If you are predicting Chinese summaries, plz add '--predict_chinese' to the command.
+If you are predicting Chinese summaries, plz add `--predict_chinese` to the command.

-If you are evaluating a NCLS+MS model, plz add '--multi_task' to the command.
+If you are evaluating a NCLS+MS model, plz add `--multi_task` to the command.

 Using following two commands  will slightly improve all models' performance.

-'--language_limit' means that the predictor will only predict words appearing in summaries of training data.
+`--language_limit` means that the predictor will only predict words appearing in summaries of training data.

-'--tgt_mask' is a list, recording all the words appearing in summaries of the training set.
+`--tgt_mask` is a list, recording all the words appearing in summaries of the training set.
 We provided chiniese and english dict in ./src directory .